dsolis2/automation_projects/clipboard/README.md

 When a user copies and item to the clipboard the current item in the clipboard is overwritten and lost.
-This application will store items from the clipboar to JSON file and allow the user to access the items in the JSON file
+This application will store items from the clipboard to JSON file and allow the user to access the items in the JSON file